Prabal24/Facial-Attendance-Monitoring-System/README.md

 ## ⭐ Support

-If you found this project helpful, please give it a ⭐ on GitHub!
+If you like this project, give it a ⭐ on GitHub!